 A recurring theme in the constant innovation of cybersecurity and endpoint security for that matter is that there is a shift from prevention-based solutions to detection-based models.
 Security solutions providers and clients alike are now coping with the fact that no matter how much preventative software they use, some advanced and more sophisticated malware might still penetrate networks.

-EDR COMPLEMENTS OTHER ENDPOINT SECURITY SOLUTIONS.
+EDR COMPLEMENTS OTHER EDR SOLUTIONS.

-When it comes to endpoint security, there is a no catch-all measure.
+When it comes to endpoint security, there is no catch-all measure.
 Coming to terms with this fact and adapting to emerging trends on endpoint security will help you transition to deal with the threat advancements coming along the way.

 EDR technology does not replace other security solutions but it works in tandem with them.
 It improves the endpoint protection that can be provided to your network and does not jettison the need for other security solutions.
-Along with other endpoint security solutions you already have, adding an EDR tool to your security capabilities will bolster your available endpoint protection.
+Along with other endpoint security systems you already have, adding an EDR tool to your security capabilities will bolster your available endpoint protection.

 No single security solution will be enough to manage advanced threats that could harm your network.
 However, if there is an available solution that could at least ease the burden and help protect your system, why would you say no to that?

 Comodo’s EDR technology goes beyond what is expected of a simple endpoint detection and response solution.
-From incident investigations to fileless malware detection, our EDR services are prepared to protect you even on an enterprise level.
+From incident investigations to file-less malware detection, our EDR services are prepared to protect you even on an enterprise level.